 From Australia to the NBA.
 Almost as far as India to the USA.
 You must have had your share of naysayers who questioned your ability to make it to the NBA since no one has done it before you, even though your father played for Australia.
 Did you ever come close to giving up on that dream to make it to the NBA?

 I didn’t really pick up basketball with the goal of making it to the NBA.
-First of all I played basketball because I loved it.
+First of all, I played basketball because I loved it.
 I loved having the ball in my hand.
 I made it to the Australian team then I played at the New Mexico college.
-Colleges in USA are amazing breeding ground for development of talent.
+Colleges in the USA are an amazing breeding ground for the development of talent.
 The NBA came after that.
 I just stuck with what I loved and it came.

 You played with Michael Jordan.
 Do share an anecdote about him.

 One thing about Michael Jordan which may end up being overlooked because he was just so good, Michael was very intense in practicing the basics of the game.
 He would go through the simplest of drills over and over.
 Jump stops, ABCs, all the basic stuff.
 He’d master them completely.

 Most players may be more into the flashy stuff, behind-the-back crossovers and such, and you find that they can’t make a left-handed layup.
 Michael was amazingly sound in the fundamentals of the game.
 He also had a lot of muscle.
 He was very, very strong physically.